kapouer/express-dom/README.md

 # express-dom

-Express middleware (pre)rendering web pages in a hosted web browser.
+Express middleware for rendering web pages with [playwright](https://playwright.dev/docs/api/), with a focus on prerender and performance.

-Since version 6, uses [playwright](https://playwright.dev/docs/api/) as backend.

 ## Synopsis